 With only a week until a new-look supersized Rex starts flying Sydney-Melbourne from $199 in Business, the airline has also dropped a hint at what it’s upcoming Business Class meals will look like.

 Here’s what we know so far from the glimpse of Rex 2.0, from Business Class inclusions to the hint of a revamped ‘Rex Flyer’ loyalty program coming back once more.

 Rex takes on Business Class, new inclusive Economy fares

-Rex Business Class fare inclusions
+Rex Business Class inclusions

 Enjoying life at the pointy end of the plane?
 Your ‘Biz Saver’ ticket includes:

 - Food + standard alcoholic beverages